LumoSQL/lumosql/doc/LumoSQL-PhaseII-Announce.md

 In LumoSQL Phase II, the team is focussing on:

+* [Lumions as a universal data transport](./rfc/README.md) as well as the fundamental unit of private and secure data storage in LumoSQL.

 * Implementing a small [subset of the Postgresql 13 RBAC](./rbac-design.md) permissions model via the SQL statements CREATE ROLE/GRANT/REVOKE etc. An important addition to